Likhon545466/DIU_Routine_Scrapper/README.md

 ## ⚙️ Configuration & Code Changes

 ### 🔧 Step 1: Modify Script Variables
-Open your `find_routine.py` file, scroll down to the bottom, and update the values inside the quotes with your search parameters:
+Open your `Scrapper_Code` file, scroll down to the bottom, and update the values inside the quotes with your search parameters:

 ```python
 # --- CONFIGURABLE FILTERS ---